LEDIG STILLING VED NMBU

 Required Academic qualifications

-- Training and hands-on-experience in relevant fields such animal physiology including muscle and neurophysiology, food science and technology, physics or electronics.
-At least two of the named areas must be covered
+- Training and hands-on-experience in relevant fields such animal physiology including muscle and neurophysiology, physiological measurements, food science and technology, physics or electronics.
+At least 2 of the named areas must be covered.

 The following experiences and skills will be emphasized: